ExistensialReset/flowmosr/README.md

 - Rest without earning it
 - Notice what actually helps life flow

-If you want to connect:
+If you want to start, please connect:

 📧 flowmosr@proton.me